-Restrictions imposed by YS Group's outstanding indebtedness and any future indebtedness may limit YS Group's ability to operate its business and to finance its future operations or capital needs.
+Restrictions imposed by YS Group's outstanding indebtedness and any future indebtedness may limit YS Group's ability to operate its business and to finance its future operations or capital needs

 In March 2022, YS Group completed a \$40 million royalty-based 4.5-year long-term debt transaction with R-Bridge Investment Holdings Pte.
 Ltd. The terms of the loan facility limit YS Group's ability to, among other things, incur additional indebtedness, incur liens on YS Group's assets, engage in consolidations, mergers, liquidations, dissolutions, sell or otherwise dispose of YS Group's assets, acquire other businesses, make loans, capital contributions, or other investments, or enter into any other transactions outside of the ordinary course of business.
 In addition, YS Group is obliged to pay shall pay royalties based upon YS Group's annual Net Sales (as defined in the royalty deed dated March 16, 2022 entered into between HK Yisheng and R-Bridge Healthcare Fund, LP) by multiplying the applicable royalty rate by the corresponding amount incremental Net Sales for that financial year.
-The terms of YS Group's loan facilities and royalty obligations restrict YS Group's current and future operations and could adversely affect YS Group's business.
+The terms of YS Group's loan facilities and royalty obligations restrict YS Group's current and future operations and could adversely affect YS Group's ability to finance its future operations or capital needs or take advantage of financing opportunities, mergers, acquisitions, investments, and other corporate opportunities that may be beneficial to YS Group's business.
 In addition, complying with these covenants may make it more difficult for YS Group to successfully execute its business strategy and compete against companies which are not subject to such restrictions.